-Let Escar UK Bronze guide you through the 6,500 year old hands-on, Lost Wax Bronze Casting Process, employed to create the Hollow Cast Bronze Statues & Sculptures that Escar UK Bronze proudly offer For Sale in the UK
+Let Escar UK Bronze guide you through the 6,500-year-old Lost Wax Bronze Casting Process employed to create the Hollow Cast Bronze Statues & Sculptures, that we proudly offer for sale in the UK

 Firstly, creating a realistic and finely detailed bronze sculpture begins with extensive research, starting with a collection of numerous photos of the subject, for reference purposes